Cottage Cheese Egg Bites Recipe

 Storage and Meal Prep Tips

-These egg bites are made for busy mornings.
-You can refrigerate them for up to 5 days or freeze for up to 2 months.
+If your mornings are busy then these egg bites are made for you.
+Refrigerate them for up to 5 days or freeze for up to 2 months.
 Reheat in the microwave for 30–45 seconds if refrigerated or about 60–90 seconds from frozen.

 Flavor Variations to Try